mistersourcerer/hashing/README.md

 end
 ```

-This will guarantees that the final `Hash` has the `commit` value "downcased"
+This will guarantees that the final `Hash` has the `path` and the `commit`
-when your object is serialized, and "upcased" when the instance is
+values "downcased" when your object is serialized, and "upcased" when the
-reconstructed.
+instance is reconstructed.

 #### Nested hasherized objects